Double USM 2 | The next generation light and black halos sharpener

 NEW: Double USM remembers last used parameters.

-FIX: Selecting a layer which has a mask now outputs correct results.
+FIXES: Selecting a layer which has a mask now outputs correct results.

 CHANGE: Replaced the Fit-on-Screen button with 100% Zoom.